alexed1/LightningFlowComponents/flow_action_components/Summer18/Google/README.md

 - Click *Save*.
 A *Callback URL* field will be populated.
 Copy its value

-- Navigate to your Google Project and its Web Client you've created
+- Navigate to your Google Project and its Web Client you've created, and paste the Callback URL from the Auth Provider into the Google Project's Redirect URL field.

 ### Salesforce Named Credentials